DUNE/p3s/README.md

 Other directories not critical for the system functionality:

-* **inputs** contains files that can be used as examples and/or templates for initial testing of p3s but which are not meant to be a part of a useful application or production type of environment.
+* **inputs** contains files that can be used as examples and/or templates for testing of p3s but not necessarily suitable for production.

 * **documents** (obviously)